Here

 Information, Upcoming Presentations

 Was das Wasser erzählt was unveiled in September 2025.
-Under development since 2019 as a Kunst-und-Bau project for the Wohnsiedlung Leutschenbach collective housing units in Zürich-Seebach, the artistic works were inaugurated with a public celebration.
+Under development since 2019 as an art and architecture project for the Wohnsiedlung Leutschenbach collective housing units in Zürich-Seebach, the artistic works were inaugurated with a public celebration.
 In relation to the permanent text installation, an exhibition took place on site, presenting an installation version of the film and the book project.
 This unique event brought together the various parts of the body of work and included the screening of the film in one of the locations where it was originally made.
-Reflecting the long research and production process, it showed the major transformations of the zone and revealed the invisible layers of the past.
+Reflecting the long research and production process, it showed the major transformations of the zone.
+By exposing invisible layers of the past, its erasure and hauntings, as well as those movements of life that reconfigure the present and anticipate our future world, Was das Wasser erzählt aims to contribute to a persistent, living urban memory, one that pays close attention to social and environmental dimensions.

 Credits

-a body of work by
+a body of work by Maria Iorio / Raphaël Cuomo

 film